imsc-rosetta/imsc-rosetta-specification/README.md

 ### The documents:

-Al the related documentation is in the [documents folder](documents)
+All the related documentation is in the [documents folder](documents)

 information on [styles and their use](documents/styles.md)